Mirabal sisters: Bélgica Adela Mirabal Reyes

 Bélgica Adela Mirabal Reyes (1 March 1925 – 1 February 2014), commonly known as Dedé, was the second daughter of the Mirabal family.
-Unlike her sisters, she did not go to college but instead took the role of the traditional homemaker, and helped her father with the family business.
+Unlike her sisters, she did not attend college.
+Instead, she became a traditional homemaker, and helped her father with the family business.
 The Mirabal patriarch, Enrique, died after his political imprisonment, and Dedé took over the family finances.
 She did not become involved with her sisters' political work.
-After the murder of her sisters Dedé took care of their children.
-Between 1992 and 1994 Dedé started the Mirabal Sisters Foundation and the Mirabal Sisters museum to continue her sisters' legacy.
+After the murder of her sisters, Dedé took care of their children and raised them.
+Between 1992 and 1994, Dedé started the Mirabal Sisters Foundation and the Mirabal Sisters Museum to continue her sisters' legacy.
 Dedé was the last surviving sister of the family.
 She died at the age of 88, and professed her entire life that it was her destiny to survive so that she was able to "tell their story".

 María Argentina Minerva Mirabal Reyes

 María Argentina Minerva Mirabal Reyes (12 March 1926 – 25 November 1960), commonly known as Minerva, was the third daughter.
 At the age of 12, she followed Patria to the Colegio Inmaculada Concepción.
 In 1949, the Mirabal family was invited to a party for the local elite where Minerva first caught the eye of Rafael Trujillo, so much so that the Mirabals were invited to a different party by Trujillo himself.
-At this party Trujillo made more sexual advances toward Minerva who declined his offers.
+At this party, Trujillo made more sexual advances toward Minerva.
 After Minerva's rejection of Trujillo, her parents prohibited Minerva from registering for law school due to concerns that she would get involved in politics and ultimately be killed.
 However, after seeing how upset Minerva was, her parents relented six years later and she enrolled at the University of Santo Domingo, where she later graduated summa cum laude.
-Minerva was the first woman to graduate law school in the Dominican Republic.
+Minerva was the first woman to graduate from law school in the Dominican Republic.
 Due to her previous rejection of Trujillo's advances, when Minerva graduated, her diploma was stripped of her honors and her license to practice law was ultimately turned down.